crispd/dev-env/README.md

 - *Currently based on a repo shared by mtrudel: https://github.com/mtrudel/dotfiles*
 - *so-far, this is a proof of concept. this repo may change quite a bit as I consider how to best separate the subsets of tools this handles/configures...*

+## Some comments on WIN package management
+The winget package manager is a really good alternative for most windows app/package installations, and seems to be what will eventually become the default package management tool for the windows OS in the future.
+You'll find that it is pre-installed on your machine by default.
+Understand that winget looks at both msstore as well as it's own package repositories; so sometimes you will see more than one version of a desired package show up when using `winget search`.
+At the moment, you should assume that anything not listed as coming directly from the msstore package repo will not necessarily receive automatic updates once you have it installed.
+I personally prefer this with most things, but just FYI.
+There is also the chocolatey package manager, but this is not bundled with windows by default, and you will have to install it with a few simple powershell commands that are easily found on their online guide.

 ## fastfetch
 ![fastfetch](assets/almalinux-wsl-fastfetch.png)